manoa-bazaar/home-page/index.md

 # USER GUIDE
 ***
 This section provides a brief walkthrough of the Manoalist user interface and its functionality.
+Enjoy!

 ### [Landing Page](http://manoalist.meteorapp.com/#/)